MystenLabs/sui/crates/sui-framework/CONTRIBUTING.md

 ### Updating auto-generated documentation

 To avoid CI failure, follow these steps.
-First, make your desired changes.
+First, make your desired code changes.
 Then, navigate to the `crates/sui-framework` directory and execute the command `UPDATE=1 cargo nextest run build_system_packages`.
-This action will automatically update the md file on your behalf and ensure that the portion of the CI responsible for checking those auto-generated pages passes successfully.
+This action will automatically update the md files associated with your code changes on your behalf and ensure that the portion of the CI responsible for checking those auto-generated pages passes successfully.